infinitydaemon/cwd-gate/README.md

 ## Support Pi-Hole

 There are many reoccurring costs involved with maintaining free, open-source, and privacy-respecting software; expenses which [our volunteer developers](https://github.com/orgs/pi-hole/people) pitch in to cover out-of-pocket.
 This is just one example of how strongly we feel about our software and the importance of keeping it maintained.
+This component would have not been possible without Pi-Hole developers.
+Please support them!

 Make no mistake: **your support is absolutely vital to help keep us innovating!**